Public consultation on the topic is closed.

 food and beverages.

-For more details about the Export Assurance Reform for non-prescribed goods, please visit our website.
+For further details, please read the Export Assurance Reform for non-prescribed goods on the department’s website.